EU countries rewrite plan to cut gas demand, seek carve-outs

 Brussels has urged countries to curb gas use now to help fill storage ahead of winter, and warned that a full cut-off of Russian gas is likely.
 But the EU plan has faced resistance from a swathe of governments, with some flatly against binding cuts and others unwilling to let Brussels control their energy use.

+Some diplomats from EU countries welcomed the latest proposal as the basis for a deal, while others raised concerns that with so many exemptions, Europe would fail to save enough gas to make it through winter if Russia cut supplies.

+One diplomat said the aim was to ensure countries show solidarity by agreeing to act together, while ensuring the proposal is not weakened so much that it becomes "a tiger without the teeth".
-The latest proposal, drafted by the Czech Republic, which currently chairs EU country meetings, offers a range of exemptions to the binding target to use less gas.

-Countries without links to EU gas networks would be exempted - which could cover island countries such as Ireland and Malta - and those with large volumes of stored gas could face lower targets to curb demand.
+Under the proposal drafted by the Czech Republic, which currently chairs EU country meetings, countries without links to EU gas networks would be exempted - which could cover island countries such as Ireland and Malta.

-States that export gas to other countries could also face lower targets, likely including Spain, which does not rely on Russia for gas and has been among the firmest opponents of the EU proposal.
+Those with large volumes of stored gas could face lower targets to curb demand - as could states that export gas to other countries, likely including Spain, which does not rely on Russia for gas and has been among the firmest opponents of the EU proposal.
 Critical sectors such as chemicals and steel could also be exempted.

 EU asks countries to cut gas demand by 15% until spring